By Regina Kapta, MWF Public Image Chair & Tony Kapta, Past President MWF (Midwest Federation of Mineralogical Societies)

 So, like opening Pandora’s box, the success of this type of promotion will impact the entire club’s involvement and require more volunteers, strong leadership, more donations and activities, in addition to the usual challenge of coordinating the show vendors, demonstrators and displays.
 Aim for slow growth, implementing a few of these ideas at time so the club can build up a strong support base.
 Without an active club, this promotion would not work well, taxing an already over-worked membership.

-The next Kalamazoo show is May 3-5, 2019, and the club will be celebrating its 60th year.
+The next Kalamazoo show is in May.
 Plan to attend this one! https://www.kalamazoorockclub.org/

 About The Author